-the lower reaches, with a more informal shared-use path in the upper reaches.

-- Develop a blueway trail on the creek with access for paddlers and rowers. - Collaborate with the owner of the Island Dock property as a combination open space park and low impact development site-consider making site for a "paddler's paradise". - Protect upland undeveloped vacant lands and open spaces as parks and preserves, using low impact conservation-based design, taking advantage of southern aspect/solar orientation and views. - Limit fragmentation of woodlands-develop management plans and "Friends-of" groups for protected open spaces. - Preserve and restore naturalized shoreline including vegetated buffers for stream corridors leading to and including (where feasible) the Rondout and recognize, protect and restore the habitat resources that led to the designation by NYS of the Rondout Creek as a Significant Coastal Fish and Wildlife Habitats under the Coastal Management Program.
+- Develop a greenline trail system for the entire creek corridor: a more formal promenade in the lower reaches, with a more informal shared-use path in the upper reaches. - Develop a blueway trail on the creek with access for paddlers and rowers. - Collaborate with the owner of the Island Dock property as a combination open space park and low impact development site-consider making site for a "paddler's paradise". - Protect upland undeveloped vacant lands and open spaces as parks and preserves, using low impact conservation-based design, taking advantage of southern aspect/solar orientation and views. - Limit fragmentation of woodlands-develop management plans and "Friends-of" groups for protected open spaces.